blobaa/did-document-ts/README.md

 A library for DID Document creation.

 The purpose of this library is to assist in the creation process of DID documents that comply with the decentralized identifier [specification](https://www.w3.org/TR/2020/WD-did-core-20200723/).
+It is also suitable to assist in the creation process of DID document templates, which are used by the [bba DID method](https://github.com/blobaa/bba-did-method-specification).

 ## Table of Contents